-This homemade weed killer does require a bit of work, however.
+This recipe is completely natural and, unlike vinegar and salt solutions, doesn’t damage the soil.
+It does require a bit of work, however.
 Next, Utopia will show you how to kill weeds naturally and quickly with a range of simple garden hacks.

 You can also use hot water to kill weeds.
 Since it does not contain ingredients such as salt and vinegar, you can use this simple homemade weed killer (if you can even call it that) on sealed surfaces such as driveways and pavement.
 Boiling water requires quite a lot of energy, however.
 Thus it’s important to carefully consider whether simply weeding by handing is a more efficient option.

 A thick layer of bark mulch will suppress the growth of weeds.
-Simply take your shrub or tree prunings, chop them up finely and spread them throughout your flowerbed.
+Simply take your shrub or tree prunings, chop them up finely, and spread them throughout your flowerbed.
 You can also use dried lawn cuttings.
-This way, you put your garden waste back to use in a meaningful way and save yourself the trouble of weeding.
+By choosing this homemade weed killer, you’ll put your garden waste back to use in a meaningful way and save yourself the trouble of weeding.